mjackson/shadowbox/README.markdown

 under which Shadowbox may be used.
 If you did not, you may obtain a copy of the license at [http://shadowbox-js.com/LICENSE](http://shadowbox-js.com/LICENSE).

-<small>Shadowbox is copyright 2007-2009 Michael J. I. Jackson, all rights reserved.</small>
+<small>Shadowbox is copyright 2007-2009 Michael J. I. Jackson</small>